alanchalk/docker_aml_2019/README.md

 A Docker image for Cass AML 2019
 ---

-Based on Neils Borie (ml-docker) but some packages updated and others removed
+Based on Neils Borie (ml-docker) but some packages updated and others removed.

+In particular vowpal wabbit removed since the requirement for this seem to conflict with catboost (which needs np >= 1.16) and updated versions of sklearn image.

 * pandas